annaneo/juedisches-hamburg-erzaehlen/README.md

 Software for the oral history portal ["Jüdisches Hamburg erzählen"(Telling Jewish Hamburg)](https://juedisches-hamburg-erzaehlen.de) build for the [Institute for the History of the German Jews](https://www.igdj-hh.de).

 Published on January 27th 2023.
+Update from Symfony 5.4 LTS to 6.4 LTS in June 2024.

 [![Screenshot of the website Telling Jewish Hamburg](Screenshot-juedisches-hamburg-erzaehlen.jpg)](https://juedisches-hamburg-erzaehlen.de)
 [https://juedisches-hamburg-erzaehlen.de](https://juedisches-hamburg-erzaehlen.de)